AkshatParmar/SWP/demo_1/1_code/README1.txt

 Steps
 1.)
 Clone the repo " git clone <url> " ( The url is https://github.com/AkshatParmar/SWP)
 2.)
-Open terminal in the directory (chef, customer, manager) you want to run.
+Open terminal in the 1_code directory.
-    - Right click one of the folders (chef, customer, manager) and click "Open in terminal" 2.)
+    - Right click "1_code" folder and click "Open in terminal" 2.)
 Run " npm install " (Note how node_modules folder is added) 3.)
 Type " expo start " to begin testing